TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - :ref:`tcam-properties<tcam-properties>`
      - GstStructure
      - Property that can be used to set/get the current TcamPropertyProvider properties.
 This can be used like: `gst-launch-1.0 tcambin tcam-properties=tcam,ExposureAuto=Off,ExposureTime=33333 ! ...`
+   * - :ref:`tcam-properties-json<tcam-properties-json>`
+     - string
+     - Property that can be used to set/get the current TcamPropertyProvider properties.
+This works the same way `tcam-properties` works, but uses a json string to provide the property names and values.
    * - conversion-element
      - enum
      - Select the transformation element to use.